polvora/SteamCore/README.md

 `sm_steamcore_input_code YOURCODE`

-If everything went right, you should have now completed the setup process.
+If everything went right, you should have now completed the setup process, if not use the command `sm_steamcore_last_error` to check the last error in the errors table.

 ### Cvars
 * `sc_debug` Toggles debug mode _(Default = 0)_.